thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ![BGP](images/r5-rr-updown.jpg)

-- Because RR advertisements are not limited to a single hop, the advertisements can traverse multiple hops (however the router at each hop must be allowed/configured to advertise the route - which is where the route reflector command is required.
+- Because route reflector advertisements are not limited to a single hop, they can traverse multiple hops.
+However, each router along the path must be configured to participate in route reflection for the routes to be propagated.

-- Learning more about BGP - it's an important distinction that even though we have OSPF, Local, Connected routes in R1's RIB, these are separate from iBGP that has it's own table.
-Right now there are zero routes.
-BGP doesn't automatically inject routes, they have to be defined.
+- While learning BGP, it’s important to distinguish that although OSPF, local, and connected routes exist in R1’s RIB, they are separate from the BGP table.
+At this stage, the BGP table contains no routes, as BGP does not automatically inject routes—they must be explicitly defined.

 Injecting R1 & R2's loopback0 as a route -- apply on R1 and R2:
 ```